Shia, Ghana

-Shia is a town in the Ho Municipal Assembly, a district of the Volta Region of Ghana.
+Shia is a town in the Ho Municipal District, a district of the Volta Region of Ghana.

 Etymology

 The name Shia originates from the activities of the Forebears of Shia who were particularly brave and so decided to carry out an act of knowing the content of an item and in the process tore open the item.
 The noise that emanated from the process was used to describe the people who had engaged in that act.
 The noise was shiiaaa and so the people were identified as the Shia people.

 Location

 Shia is a town in Ghana within the Volta Region of Ghana.
 It is located about 16 Kilometers from Ho the regionals capital of the Volta region.
 It is to the east of Ho and is a border town between Ghana and Togo.
 It is within the Ho district and resides in the Shia-Ave constituency for electoral purposes.
 It is one of three border towns within the eastern Ho corridor.